 Hello!
 I am Kit Jai.
-I received a confirmation of graduation from my degree of MPhil in Psychology at HKU, and will receive official graduation certificate later.
+I have completed my MPhil in Psychology at HKU.
 I obtained my bachelor degree from HKU in 2019.
 I am interested in Social-Cognitive Psychology, Emotions (e.g. Anxiety, Regret), Judgment and Decision Making (JDM), especially in Health-Medical settings, and Open/Meta Research.
-I plan to focus on the intersection between JDM and Mental Health in my PhD and future research career:
+I plan to focus on the intersection between Cognitive-Behavioral Sciences/JDM and Mental Health in my PhD and future research career:

-1) Mental health promotion and communication, adjustments based on individual, cultural and contextual moderators, treatment utilization and self-help,
+1) Mental health communication and promotion with insights from Cognitive-Behavioral Sciences/JDM, adjustments based on individual, cultural and contextual moderators, treatment utilization and self-help,

 3) Shared/collaborative decision making, service user-clinician communication, decision training, and boosting,